zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 ## ⚠️ Step 1: Create and Export the Edge Impulse Model

+### 📸 Create the image dataset

+Before creating the impulse, build and label the dataset that will be used to train the model.

+In Edge Impulse Studio, open the **Data acquisition** page.
+You can capture images directly from a connected camera or upload existing image files.
+For every image, select the correct label and make sure that each die face has its own class.

+For this dice-recognition project, create the following classes: `one`, `two`, `three`, `four`, `five`, `six`, `background`.

+The `background` class is important.
+It contains images in which no die face should be recognized—for example, an empty white background, the table, the camera view without a die, or other irrelevant objects.
+It helps the model learn the difference between a die and its surroundings, reducing false detections.

+For close-up object classification, make the die occupy approximately 60% to 80% of the image.
+It should be large enough for its dots and edges to remain clear after the image is resized, but leave some visible background around it.

+> [!TIP]
+> If possible, use a simple, neutral, and consistent background, such as a white sheet of paper.
+Capture background images under the same lighting and camera conditions used during normal operation.
+Include this background as its own recognition class.

+For each die-face class, capture at least 30 to 50 images as a starting point; more images generally produce a more reliable model.
+Keep roughly the same number of images in every class, including the `background` class.

+Vary the images deliberately:

+- Change the die position and rotation.
+- Move the die slightly closer to or farther from the camera.
+- Vary the lighting intensity and direction.
+- Include small changes in shadows and framing.
+- Keep the die clearly visible and in focus.
+- Use images captured with the same OV2640 camera and setup that will be used on the ESP32-S3.

+Do not use only nearly identical photographs.
+The dataset must represent the real conditions in which the model will run.
+A model trained only with a perfectly centered die on a white background may fail when the die is rotated, shifted, partially shadowed, or viewed under different lighting.

+Use most images for **Training data** and reserve separate images for **Test data**.
+A practical starting split is approximately 80% training and 20% testing images.

 ### ⚙️ Create the impulse

 After creating and labeling your image dataset in the **Data acquisition** page, open **Impulse #x > Create impulse** to configure your image-classification impulse.